What is elder mediation?

 Also, family dynamics become complicated.

 As family members age, family dynamics can often become more entrenched and complicated.
 As a young family, Mum and dad were the ones in charge.
-As children become parents and grandparents themselves, their sense of their within their first family inevitably changes.
+As children become parents and grandparents themselves, their sense of their place within their first family inevitably changes.

 Some conflicts exist below the surface, yet can boil up and make family conversations very difficult.
 Siblings, dealing with differences in their own geographic, economic and immediate family structures can find working together to help their ageing parents to be challenging.
 Thoughtful decision making can seem all but impossible.